arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/01.user-manual/content.md

 ### Hello World Example

-Let's program the UNO Q with the classic **Hello World** example typical of the Arduino ecosystem: the Blink sketch.
+Let’s program the UNO Q with the classic **Hello World** example typical of the Arduino ecosystem: the Blink sketch.
 We will use this example to verify that the board is correctly connected to the Arduino App Lab.

 **Prerequisites:**